kubeflow/website/content/en/docs/ibm/using-icr.md

 * Install the CLI plug-in for the IBM Cloud Container Registry by running the command `ibmcloud plugin install container-registry`.
 * Create a namespace in ICR with the command `ibmcloud cr namespace-add <my_namespace>`, replace `<my_namespace>` with your preferred name.

-**Note**: the [ICR namespace](https://cloud.ibm.com/docs/Registry?topic=Registry-getting-started#gs_registry_namespace_add) is different from the Kubeflow Profile namespace.
-The ICR namespace is a group container images stored in ICR while a [Kubeflow Profile](/docs/components/multi-tenancy/overview/) namespace is a group of all Kubernetes clusters owned by a user.
+**Note**: The [ICR namespace](https://cloud.ibm.com/docs/Registry?topic=Registry-getting-started#gs_registry_namespace_add) is different from the Kubeflow Profile namespace.
+The ICR namespace is used to group container images stored in ICR, while a [Kubeflow Profile](/docs/components/multi-tenancy/overview/) namespace is a group of all Kubernetes clusters owned by a user.

 ## Image pull secret

-It needs an image pull secret to pull container images from IBM Cloud Container Registry.
+As a Kubernetes cluster uses the Secret of `docker-registry` type to authenticate with a container registry to pull a private image, it needs an image pull secret to pull container images from IBM Cloud Container Registry.
 You can use the default image pull secret set up by the cluster or your account's IAM API key.

 ### Using a default image pull secret